Water Damage FAQs

 The first thing you should do is contact a water damage restoration company.
 You shouldn’t delay, since mold begins to form after twelve hours.
 The longer water sits, the more opportunity it has to wreak havoc on wood, walls and carpet.
 If there is standing water in an area with electrical appliances, do not enter the room under any circumstances.

 Excess water in your home has the potential to create a variety of unwanted secondary effects.
 Property can be ruined or its value decreased, the structure of the home compromised, and water damage remediation services can cost thousands of dollars.
 Paint and wallpaper can chip, carpets can be destroyed and wood floors can rot.
-Mold can grow from untreated excess water and pose a serious threat to your health and the health of your family.
+Mould can grow from untreated excess water and pose a serious threat to your health and the health of your family.

 Water Damage Sydney will first inspect the area and attempt to stop the water source from creating additional damage.
 We will then use our water extraction machinery to remove any standing or access water from the site.
 Once the water is gone, we start the drying process with dehumidifiers and heavy fans.
 When the area is dry to our satisfaction, we test the air to make sure the problem is resolved and the moisture and any mold spores have been removed.